lukapeharda/cookie-guard/readme.md

 ## Introduction

 Cookie Guard is a Laravel API authentication package using cookie tokens.
 Most of its inner workings are taken from Laravel Passport package.
+It is meant to be used to consume your own API with JavaScript.

 ## Installation